dhedlund/importu/README.md

 structured data into your application.
 It is also a tool for separating import-related business logic from the rest of your code.

-Current supported source formats include CSV/TSV, XML and JSON.
-It is fairly trivial to extend Importu to handle additional formats.
-See the `lib/importu/importer` directory for implementations of supported importers.

 ## Example
 Assuming you have the following data in the file `data.csv`:
 ```